holderdeord/hdo-puppet/README.md

 or:

-    $ sudo gem install vagrant
+    $ [sudo] gem install vagrant

-And then to add the VM template to Vagrant (one time only operation):

-    $ vagrant box add hdo-devel <path-to-hdo-devel.box>

-`hdo-devel.box` is the pre-packaged VM image for vagrant that should have been given to you already.
-If you don't have it, the process becomes much more complicated.

-In addition, *this image requires Virtualbox 4.1.16*.
+Note that the `hdo-devel` VM image *requires at least Virtualbox 4.1.16*.
 For installation instructions, see [this link](http://www.ubuntugeek.com/virtualbox-4-1-16-released-and-ubuntu-installation-instructions-included.html).

 ### Bring up the VM instance

-Should be really simple.
-It takes time though:
+Should be really simple, but can take some time depending on your hardware:

     $ vagrant up

-This will also start the provisioning process, that uses puppet to install most requirements, web server, etc...
+The first time you run this, Vagrant will download a pre-packaged VM image (`hdo-devel.box`).

+On subsequent runs, this brings up the VM, sets up port forwarding/shared folders (as configured in the `Vagrantfile`), and provisions the VM with Puppet.

+### Puppet code style

+To ensure a consistent code style we use the [puppet-lint](https://github.com/rodjek/puppet-lint) tool.
+The `lint.sh` script included in the repo will lint only the modules we maintain, and is used on [Travis CI](http://travis-ci.org/holderdeord/hdo-puppet).

+The tool requires a Ruby install + the puppet-lint gem:

+    $ [sudo] gem install puppet-lint
+    $ ./lint.sh

 ### Test the configuration